Ken Blanchard

-Kenneth Hartley Blanchard (born May 6, 1939) is an American author, business consultant and motivational speaker.
-His writing career includes 60+ published books, most of which are co-authored books.
-His most successful book, The One Minute Manager, has sold over 15 million copies and been translated into many languages.
+Kenneth Hartley Blanchard (born May 6, 1939) is an American author, business consultant and motivational speaker who has written more than 70 books, most of which were co-authored.
+His most successful book, The One Minute Manager, has sold more than 15 million copies and been translated into many languages.
+He is the co-creator with Dr. Paul Hersey of Situational Leadership, a theory they developed while working on the textbook Management of Organizational Behavior.

-Blanchard is also the Chief Spiritual Officer of The Ken Blanchard Companies, an international management training and consulting firm that he and his wife, Marjorie Blanchard, co-founded in 1979 in San Diego, California.
-Blanchard is known for the quote "None of us is as smart as all of us."
+Blanchard is the Chief Spiritual Officer of Blanchard, an international management training and consulting firm that he and his wife, Marjorie Blanchard, co-founded in 1979 in San Diego, California.

 Education

 Blanchard attended New Rochelle High School, and graduated in 1957.
 He completed a BA degree in government and philosophy at Cornell University in 1961, an MA degree in sociology and counseling at Colgate University in 1963 and a PhD degree in education administration and leadership at Cornell University in 1967.

 Blanchard is a Cornell University trustee emeritus and visiting professor at the Cornell University School of Hotel Administration.
 He and his wife were named Cornell Entrepreneurs of the Year in 1991.